hyoo-ru/mam_mol/linker/readme.md

 	childs / \example.org
 ```

-The link leads to current page would be non clickable.
+The link leads to current page would be stylized in other way.